Moving to America’s Queen City

 Moving to Seattle with a car

-As soon as you establish your move in Seattle, as a new resident, you will have 30 days to register and title your vehicle.
-You can do so by sending all the paperwork by mail, or by visiting your local licensing office in person.
-The car insurance is not required in order to get your car registered, but in the State of Washington, you have to get your car insured if you don’t want to end up paying unnecessary fines.
+As a new Seattle resident, you will have 30 days to register and title your vehicle.
+You can do so by sending all the paperwork by mail or visiting your local licensing office in person.
+The car insurance is not required to get your car registered.
+However, in the State of Washington, you have to get your car insured if you don’t want to end up paying unnecessary fines.

-To read more about car registration in Seattle, visit the official website of the Washington State Department of Licensing.
+To learn more about car registration in Seattle, visit the official website of the Washington State Department of Licensing.